 Learning by doing

-Above all, the best advice I can use is to work with Git: find ways to use it in your daily workflows, find ways to contribute to open-source projects that use Git to manage their repositories, and don’t be afraid to try some of the more esoteric Git commands to accomplish something.
-There’s little chance you’re going to screw anything up beyond repair, and most developers learn best when they inadvertently back themselves into a technical rabbit-hole — then figure out how to dig themselves out.
+Above all, the best advice I can give is to work with Git: find ways to use it in your daily workflows, find ways to contribute to open-source projects that use Git to manage their repositories, and don’t be afraid to try some of the more esoteric Git commands to accomplish something.
+There’s little chance you’ll screw anything up beyond repair, and most developers learn best when they inadvertently back themselves into a technical rabbit-hole — then figure out how to dig themselves out.

 A note on master vs. main

 At the time that this book went to press, GitHub (and potentially other hosts) were proposing changing the name of the default repository branch to

 master, in an attempt to use more culturally-aware language.
 So if you’re working through this book and realize that some repos use

 main as the central reference branch, don’t worry — simply use

 main in place of

 master where you need to in these commands.
 If the point comes when there seems to be a consensus on

 master in the Git community, we’ll modify the book to match.